 - Bring your phone or tablet and some movies and games that will entertain your child, even when she’s tired.

-- I never travel without a stroller, since my baby girl only nap in it.
+- I never travel without a stroller, since my baby girl only naps in it.
 But every child is different: maybe you won’t bring yours.
-So if you don’t bring a stroller, pack a baby carrier like the Infantino Flip Front 2 Back.
+So if you don’t bring a stroller, pack a baby travel carrier like the Infantino Flip Front 2 Back.
 Or bring both!
 I always do!
 A child can get tired of the stroller and enjoy the view more from higher.

 - Forget hotel cribs: some look very dangerous, and your child is not used to them.
 You should instead bring a traveling cot like the Babymoov Playtent, and get your child used to it at home before leaving.
 That kind of cot is safe, it’s very light and don’t take much space in your luggage.
 This is what my baby girl slept in for a month in Belize, and she liked it.
 It was familiar surroundings for her, which can be comforting especially when you change hotel room a lot.